bfarahdel/SeqAnalyzer/README.md

 2. Select a function to be implemented on your sequence(s)
 3. Click the "Analyze" button to obtain your results

-# Functions
+# Methods of Analysis

-SeqAnalyzer currently supports the following functions.
+SeqAnalyzer currently supports the following methods of analysis.

+## Pairwise Alignment

+Performs a global pairwise sequence alignment for two sequences and displays the results of the alignment with the highest similarity score.
+The sequence at the top of the alignment plot is the Target sequence, and the sequence at the bottom is the Query sequence.

 ## Transcription

-The transcription function returns the mRNA sequence of the provided DNA sequence.
-The transcribed mRNA sequence can be downloaded as a fasta file.
+Gives the mRNA sequence of the provided DNA sequence.
+The transcribed mRNA sequence can be downloaded as a FASTA file.

 ## Translation

-The translation function returns the protein sequence of the provided DNA sequence.
+Gives the protein sequence of the provided DNA sequence.
 By default, translation will use the [standard genetic code](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1) from NCBI.
 Stop codons are represented as asterisks in the translated sequence.
-The translated protein sequence can be downloaded as a fasta file.
+The translated protein sequence can be downloaded as a FASTA file.